 Social care and health workers use a set of standards set out in The Care Certificate throughout their day.
 These minimum standards are normally covered in the introduction when you become a care worker.

 It also links to National Occupational Standards and units in qualifications and gives care workers an understanding of care, which they can build on in the future.

 Although The Care Certificate is not mandatory to work in care, it covers essential topics that help carers throughout their working day, every day, for life and therefore it is a valuable and indispensable tool for anyone starting off on a career in health care.

-3. The Care Certificate is designed with non-regulated workers in mind
+3. The Certificate is designed with non-regulated workers in mind

-Even though the Care Certificate is aimed at new carers, it can also benefit careers already in the sector by refreshing their skillset and knowledge.
+Although the Care Certificate is aimed at new carers, it can also refresh the skillset and knowledge of careers already in the sector.

 4. The Care Certificate workbook is a free downloadable resource